OctopusDeploy/blog/blog/2025-04/financial-industry-compliance/index.md

 ### Extensive audit trail

-Octopus Deploy automatically captures a detailed audit log for all significant system events, including deployments, configuration changes, user access events, and more.
-Every action that changes state is recorded, including who initiated it.
+Octopus automatically captures a detailed audit log for all significant system events.
+This includes deployments, configuration changes, user access events, and more.
+Octopus records every action that changes a state, including who initiated it.

-These tamper-resistant audit logs let you demonstrate what changes were made to applications or infrastructure.
-When you need to delve into the audit trail, it's easy to filter actions by user or by a specific area within Octopus, like spaces, projects, environments, event types, and more.
+These tamper-resistant audit logs let you demonstrate the changes made to applications or infrastructure.
+When you need to delve into the audit trail, it's easy to filter actions by user or by a specific area in Octopus, like spaces, projects, environments, event types, and more.

 ![The audit trail screen shows recent changes, deployments, and runbook runs and has filters to easily find what you need.](audit-trail.png)